The Informational Observer in Relational Quantum Mechanics: Agreement and Confirmation in the Wigner's Friend Paradox

 However, this solution presents the following problem: if there is no absolute perspective, and no way for Wigner and the friend to reconcile their observations, how can there be any agreement between observers?
 Without intersubjective agreement, RQM risks not being empirically confirmable.

 The problem worsens if at some later time Wigner is allowed to open the laboratory and communicate with his friend, asking `What did you see?'
 The friend may answer `I saw spin-up', communicating her outcome to Wigner.
 But according to RQM, this generates a fact relative to Wigner: `My friend saw spin-up'.
-Crucially, this fact does not match the friends' fact: `I saw spin-up', relative to herself.
+Crucially, although both observers may assign the same outcome value (`spin-up'), the corresponding relational facts are not identical.
+Wigner's fact concerns the friend's recorded outcome relative to Wigner, whereas the friend's fact concerns her own measurement outcome relative to herself.

 In other words, Adlam argues that the way in which RQM treats communication as the generation of relative facts leads to a fundamental disagreement at the heart of the theory \cite{adlam2022does}.
 To see this, let us denote $M^S_W$ as the outcome of the system measurement as inferred by Wigner, and $M^F_W$ as the friend's measurement outcome as reconstructed by Wigner through his interaction with the friend.
 Suppose also that it is really the outcome measured and recorded by the friend within her own reference frame.
 RQM allows for a scenario in which: